Early 19C West Virginia/Kentucky Drop Leaf Table.

-PRESENTING a VERY RARE Mid-19th Century Cherrywood Drop Leaf Table…..made by the SHAKERS in the Ohio River Valley area, most likely in Virginia given it’s Provenance, circa 1860.
+PRESENTING a VERY RARE Early19th Century Cherrywood Drop Leaf Table…..made most likely in the Ohio River Valley area, probably in West Virginia or Northern Kentucky given it’s Provenance, circa 1820-25.

 This table is in SUPERB ORIGINAL CONDITION.